niemasd/NiemaGraphGen/README.md

 ngg_barabasi_albert -h # show the usage message for the Barabási–Albert generator
 ```

+Code examples for loading contact networks simulated by NGG can be found in the [NGG Wiki](https://github.com/niemasd/NiemaGraphGen/wiki).

 # Advanced Compilation Options
 The default compilation options (i.e., by downloading the NGG source code and running `make`) should be sufficient for most use-cases.
 However, NGG supports some advanced compilation options that may be of interest.